Tips on how to be a leader who inspires and keeps people on track when the future is uncertain

 If your vision for your impact was along the lines of bringing out the best in yourself and others ... then you need to do this regardless of the circumstances you find yourself in.

-And yes, when the future is uncertain it is hard to be fully in the present ... you are more likely to be worrying more about future.
-Yet, I'm sure you've heard the saying, "What you do today, dictates your tomorrow."
+And yes, when the future is uncertain it is hard to be fully in the present ... you are more likely to be worrying more about the future.
+I'm sure you've heard the saying, "What you do today, dictates your tomorrow."

 If you take it seriously that your role as a leader is to inspire yourself and others to sail close to your potential, then pull on your bootstraps and re-engage yourself and your team.